 On this page:

-Once you’ve attempted at least 3 FCEs -- which includes failed courses -- the Co-op Office and the Registrar's Office will start assessing your eligibility to continue in Co-op at the end of each semester.
+Once you’ve attempted at least three FCEs -- which include failed courses -- the Co-op Office and the Registrar's Office will start assessing your eligibility to continue in co-op at the end of each semester.
 We'll be looking for a cGPA of 2.5 or greater since beginning your studies at the University of Toronto Scarborough.